The 7 O'Clock News: Format

 Compared to the rest of the BBC News output, The 7 O'Clock News had a completely different image and style of presentation, with a turquoise colour scheme in contrast to the standard red and black.

 When the programme was launched as The News Show in 2003, it was presented as a straight news bulletin with a fast-paced 15-minute format, and could be compared to Newsbeat on BBC Radio 1.
 This format was retained when the programme was rebranded later in the year.

-The May 2004 relaunch of The 7 O'Clock News took the programme in a different direction.
-It was now noticeably more relaxed and even satirical than the previous version, and was comparable to the then-recently axed Liquid News.
+After the programme relaunched to The 7 O'Clock News in May 2004, the programme went in a different direction.
+It noticeably became more relaxed and even satirical than the previous version, and was comparable to the then-recently cancelled Liquid News.
 This could be because of Mair's role as chief presenter, whose offbeat style had been popular on BBC Radio 4's PM.
 Presenters began bulletins standing but ended seated, reviewing the newspapers towards the end of the programme.